smk357/Election_Analysis/README.md

    3. Raymon Anthony Doane: 3.1% (11,606)

  - The winning candidate was Diana DeGette with 73.8% of the vote and 272,892 votes cast (determined using script similar to that used for the largest county)

+## Summary

+The script was used to determine total votes cast and vote breakdown by candidate and county.
+With further modification this script can be used to audit results for other elections.
+Some examples of proposed modifications are:

+1. To determine winning candidates for ranked choice voting systems, new script could be added in the code that shuffles the list of candidates based on voter preference
+2. The code could me modified to include lists and dictionaries by district and neighborhood to determine more complex voting behavior